augustawind/restcli/docs/tutorial.rst

 Requests
 --------

-We'll start by modelling the new member invitation service:
+We'll start by modeling the new member invitation service:

 .. code-block:: yaml